Hustle rallies $30M for grassroots texting tool Republicans can’t use

 The whole business is built around those relationships, so campaigns, non-profits, and enterprises have to believe in Hustle’s brand.
 That’s why CEO Roddy Lindsay tells me “We don’t sell to republican candidates or committees.
 What it’s allowed us to do is build trust with the Democratic party and progressive organizations.
 We don’t have to worry about celebrating our clients’ success and offending other clients.”

 Investors agree.
-Tempted by Hustle’s remarkable growth to well over a $10 million run rate and 85 million conversations started, Insight Partners has led a $30 million Series B for the startup that’s joined by Google’s GV and Salesforce Ventures.
+Tempted by Hustle’s remarkable growth to well over a $10 million run rate and 85 million conversations started, Insight Venture Partners has led a $30 million Series B for the startup that’s joined by Google’s GV and Salesforce Ventures.

 The round comes just 10 months after Hustle’s $8M Series A when it was only doing $3 million in revenue.
 Lindsay says he was impressed with Insight’s experience with communication utilities like Cvent and non-profit tools like Ministry Brands.
-Its managing director Hillary Gosher who specializes in growing sales teams will join Hustle’s board, which is a great fit since Hustle is hiring like crazy.
+Its managing director Hilary Gosher who specializes in growing sales teams will join Hustle’s board, which is a great fit since Hustle is hiring like crazy.

 Humanizing The Call To Action